NationalAssociationOfRealtors/reso-api-server/README.md

 + HTTPS Certificates

+ CA\_CERTIFICATE: The path to the file that contains a Certificate Authority (CA) certficate.
+This value is only required if the SERVER\_PROTOCOL is "https".

  SERVER\_CERTIFICATE: The path to the file that contains the server's certficate.
 This value is only required if the SERVER\_PROTOCOL is "https".

  SERVER\_KEY: The path to the file that contains the server's secret key.
 This value is only required if the SERVER\_PROTOCOL is "https".